Essential reading for all Zejak puppy owners…

 Before our puppies go to their new homes, we provide a ‘Puppy Pack’ to go with them.

 All our puppies leave here Tattooed in their ear for identification (They are registered on a National scheme, the NATIONAL DOG TATTOO REGISTER), so if your dog went missing they are registered to you.
 We also now Microchip all our puppies, so that they have the best possible chance of being found if lost or stolen.
-Our pups are also Insured with Pet Plan, that gives you as new owners 4 weeks free insurance that starts as soon as the pup leaves here.
 We give you a piece of bedding that the puppy has slept with to take home as a “comfort blanket” and of course Kennel Club registration, pedigree certificate, and lots of advice in our pack, including a long list of “Do’s & Don’ts”!!!!

 Some more of the information is below.